 Intensity did not predict regulatory strategy usage.
 To test our primary hypotheses, models using either z-scored emotional intensity or person-centered emotional intensity as the primary predictor were constructed, but across all model comparisons, no model performed better than our null (ICC = 0.40).
-Our best performing non-null model, including only intensity as a fixed effect (p = 0.10 when compared to null), failed to demonstrate that emotional intensity had predictive utility towards usage (OR = 1.36, 95% CI = [0.95, 1.95], p = 0.10) (Fig. 2).
+Our best performing non-null model, including only intensity as a fixed effect (p = 0.10 when compared to null), did not find a relationship between emotional intensity and strategy usage(OR = 1.36, 95% CI = [0.95, 1.95], p = 0.10) (Fig. 2).
 An odds ratio of 1.36 suggests that for every one standard deviation unit increase in emotional intensity, the odds of choosing distraction to regulate increase by approximately 36%, but importantly, this association is not statistically significant and markedly smaller than what might be observed in more controlled strategy selection paradigms.
 As such, we did not find evidence to support that emotional intensity predicts strategy usage in this dynamic, high-intensity situation.